 Trial-and-Error — While not a glamorous option, trying new lifestyle benefits offerings every quarter is a terrific way to gauge interest and weed out benefits that don’t work.

 Research the Competition — For some ideas, companies can take a peek at what lifestyle benefits their competitors offer.
 Additionally, businesses can look into benefits packages of companies that have a great reputation for attracting and retaining top talent.

 Customized Lifestyle Benefits — Companies can also let their employees choose the benefits they’d like on an individual level.
 They can do this by offering multiple options and letting the employees build their own benefits packages.
 Alternatively, they can consider utilizing a lifestyle benefits platform like Fringe, which specializes in simplifying personalized lifestyle benefits.

 Ultimately, lifestyle benefits are here to stay.
 They not only show employees that they’re valued, but they also improve company culture and boost recruitment efforts while increasing job satisfaction.
 It’s no wonder why lifestyle benefits are such a staple at top companies like Google, Starbucks, Deloitte, Salesforce, and more.

 However, most companies don’t have Google budgets, making getting started with lifestyle benefits an uphill battle.
 That’s where Fringe can help.

 To provide custom, lifestyle employee benefits and show well-deserved people how much they matter, Fringe’s easy-to-use, custom benefits platform enables companies to offer personalized benefits to match and support the lifestyles of every employee — without needing an unlimited budget to do it.

 Fringe’s all-in-one platform simplifies personalized lifestyle benefits and makes them accessible for companies across the country.
-Schedule a free demo today.
+Talk to our team to schedule a free demo!